vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 Workflows
 =========

 Only work with automated collection runs such as with the Collection Runner or Newman.
-It will not have any effect when using inside the Postman App.
+It will NOT have any effect when using inside the Postman App.

 Additionaly it is important to note that this will only affect the next request being executed.
-Even if you put this inside the pre-request script, it will not skip the current request.
+Even if you put this inside the pre-request script, it will NOT skip the current request.

 **Set which will be the next request to be executed**